-- 1. Students must consult with the dean of the college in which the student plans to major, and course selection must be approved in writing before the student registers. - 2.
-The request for academic renewal will be processed after successfully completing 12 credit hours worth of course work. - 3.
-All courses and grades will remain on the student's transcript and will be identified - 4.
-Credits completed prior to readmission with a grade of C or better may be counted toward the degree. - 5.
-Academic renewal can be granted only once during the student's enrollment at the University.
+- Students must consult with the dean of the college in which the student plans to major, and course selection must be approved in writing before the student registers. - The request for academic renewal will be processed after successfully completing 12 credit hours worth of course work. - 3.
+All courses and grades will remain on the student's transcript and will be identified. - 4.
+Credits completed prior to readmission with a grade of "C" or better may be counted toward the degree. - 5.
+A minimum of thirty additional credits applicable toward the degree must be earned following the Academic Renewal.
+These thirty credits may include the 12 credits required under #2 above. - Academic renewal can be granted only once during the student's enrollment at the University.